Memorial Day in the Philippines

 Clark Cemetery contains the remains of U.S. veterans from the USA, USN, USMC, USCG, USAF, Philippine Scouts (PS) and their dependents.
 Some, but not all, were veterans of the Spanish/ American, Philippine Insurrection, WWI, WWII (died after the war), Korean, Vietnam, and Iraq wars.
 The largest category interred are civilian, mostly U.S. and Filipino and their dependents, all of whom worked for the U.S. Government.
 There are nearly 9,000 individuals buried in the cemetery as of May 1, 2019.
 Dual flags have flown over the cemetery since March 1984.

 “We have started informally building the surrender of Gen. Yamashita as Victory Week since last year, which we treat as the equivalent of the US Memorial Day.
 It takes a legislative action to establish it so we made it initially as a tradition until we could elicit acceptance,” said Brig.
-Gen. Restituto L. Aguilar (ret.), chief of the PVAO’s Veterans Memorial and Historical Division.
+Gen. Restituto L. Aguilar (ret.), executive director of the National Historical Commission of the Philippines (NHCP) and former chief of the PVAO’s Veterans Memorial and Historical Division.

 Even before that is officially recognized by the Philippine government, allow us the privilege of honoring and mourning some of our local heroes who perished during the Second World War in service of the United States Army Forces in the Far East (USAFFE) and the guerrillas of the United States Forces in the Philippines (USFIP), when the Philippines was still a colony of the US.